le-yo/LaravelSeeder---Counties-in-kenya/README.md

 Just a resource for anyone who needs all the counties in Kenya.

-Available both as a Laravel table Seede and sql file
+Available both as a Laravel table Seeder and an sql file